mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

 image: "A3C_vs_A2C.png"
 ---

-> Abstract: In this post, we are going to look deep into Hierarchical Reinforcement Learning (HRL), and some of new HRL algorithms proposed in recent years: Options Framework, option-critic architecture, and Feudal Learning.
+> Abstract: In this post, we are going to look deep into Hierarchical Reinforcement Learning (HRL), and one of the moset important HRL algorithm proposed in recent years which is Options Framework, and its subsequent extentionns--option-critic.

 <!--more-->